 Click the “+” icon to add the keywords to your list.
 If you have already added your website to the 123-reg Search Engine Optimiser tool, it’s easy to assign those newly discovered keywords to specific pages.
 In addition, the tool will make useful recommendations to help you optimise your pages for your selected keywords.
-Based on the keywords you want to optimise your content for, it will tell in which key sections to add them such as meta data, headlines and more.

-Now that you have your final list of keywords, it’s time to use it to optimise your website and your content.
+Now that you have your list of keywords, it’s time to use it to optimise your website and your content.
 You can either follow the suggestions provided by the 123-reg SEO tool or you can read the following guides and learn how to optimise your site yourself:

 Your work is never done

 This final step is an ongoing one.
 Keyword research never ends.
-Over time, the terms your customers use to search for your business change so you’ll need to re-evaluate your list of keywords every few months and adapt to new trends.
+Over time, the terms your prospects use to search for your business change so you’ll need to re-evaluate your list of keywords every few months and adapt to new trends.
 As your business grows and you gain more authority in the search engine results pages, you can add even more keywords to your list so you show up for more related searches.